Go Yo-han

-Go Yo-han (고요한; born 10 March 1988) is a South Korean football right-back who plays for Seoul Yangcheon TNT FC.
+Go Yo-han (고요한; born 10 March 1988) is a South Korean professional footballer who plays as a right-back.

 Club career

 In 2004, he dropped out of middle school after failing math class and joined FC Seoul.

 In 2006, he made his professional league debut in League Cup, after he made 3 appearances and 2 appearances respectively in K-League 2007 and K-League 2008.

 On 2 February 2024, FC Seoul announced his retirement.

 International career

 On 5 October 2009, he was called up first South Korea national team for friendly match against Senegal of 14 October.

 In May 2018 he was named in South Korea's preliminary 28 man squad for the 2018 FIFA World Cup in Russia.

 On 2 February 2024, FC Seoul officially declared his retirement and retired his jersey number 13, and appointed him as a coach of Osan High School, a U-18 team of FC Seoul.